-- Rotate tower to line up arrows. - Tighten screw "E". - On the "Electric Winch Controls" panel, turn the circuit breaker to the "ON" position. - Operate winch "B" control switch to the "RETRACT" position to lower tower. - Remove lock pin "C". - Operate winch "A" control switch to the "LOWER" position to lower tower to horizontal position; insert and lock pin "D" before moving or lifting. - On the "Electric Winch Controls" panel, turn the circuit breaker to the "OFF" position.
+- Rotate tower to line up arrows. - Tighten screw "E". - On the "Electric Winch Controls" panel, turn winch circuit breaker to the "ON" position. - Operate winch "B" "EXTEND" control switch to the "DOWN" position to lower tower. - Remove lock pin "C". - Operate winch "A" "RAISE" control switch to the "DOWN" position to lower tower to horizontal position; insert and lock pin "D" before moving or lifting. - On the "Electric Winch Controls" panel, turn winch circuit breaker to the "OFF" position.